Try our Professional Plan free for 5 days.

 The male voice over in this video is a text-to-speech audio description:

-Let's take a look at another variable expense that can be hard for media companies to calculate: sound engineering.
+Let's have a look at another variable expense that can be hard for media companies to calculate: sound engineering.

 Here are several processes that can be automated: